Idiom: call it a day

 — The meeting went late into the evening.
 We didn't call it a day until around 9:30 in the evening.

 — There's no way I'm going to finish my report this evening so I may as well call it a day.

 — Okay class, even though it's a few minutes early we'll call it a day and I'll see you next Thursday.

-— After these last two questions will call it a day and reconvene tomorrow morning at 8 am.
+— After these last two questions we'll call it a day and reconvene tomorrow morning at 8 am.

-— As that Johnny Mathias song says, "Yes, it's over, let's call it a day.
+As Johnny Mathias sings, "Guess it's over, call it a day.
 Sorry that it had to end this way.
 No reason to pretend.
 We knew it had to end someday, this way."

-— I had to call it a day with are cleaning service because they just weren't thorough enough and I was getting too many complaints.
+— I had to call it a day with our cleaning service because they just weren't thorough enough and I was getting too many complaints.

 — I got stuck in traffic and by the time I arrived at Happy Hour everyone had already called it a day and gone home.